-Traffic signal wiring shall be designed in accordance with the requirements outlined in Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Traffic signal wiring shall be designed in accordance with the requirements outlined in Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications.
 All wiring shall also be in conformance with the specifications outlined in the Official Wire & Cable Specifications Manual as published by the International Municipal Signal Association (IMSA).